samalba/image-spider/README.md

 Image-Spider is a web crawler that seeks out images.

+Because this was written for a code challenge, I used as few third-party libraries as reasonable.
+My directions were to use only "dotcloud services", and I think I've stuck to that fairly well.

+Design Decisions:

+The interface app is basic MVC with a REST interface and a very simple web front-end.
+The spider app is a rather small amount of code, so I haven't imposed any conventional architecture on it.

+Under normal circumstances I would probably at least have relied on an router framework for the MVC.
+But given that this is a relatively simple application, it's acceptable.

+Some general notes on the architecture:

+* This interface code is separate from the spider code.
+Multiple spiders can be deployed simultaneously to share the workload.

+* REST methods correspond to controller methods.

+Shortcomings:

+* I chose to use postgresql even though neo4j would have been a more appropriate choice for this app.
+It would have made the app more responsive, and its data better structured.
+But since neo4j support on dotCloud is still alpha, and I've had a variety of deployment setbacks already, I decided to stick with datastores I know will work.
+Switching to Neo4j would avoid the need to paginate results.

+Possible Improvements:

+* See the following TODO list for starters.
+I'll add more here as I think of it.

 TODO:

 * The crawler (worker) works for me locally, but not yet on dotCloud.